The Soutpansberg Mountains, a box of secrets for conservation ecologists?

 An upstream macadamia farm divides precious habitat and uses vast quantities of water from the Lajuma river, upsetting the natural balance.
 A camera trap in the foreground monitors leopard activity in the area.

 Thankfully, the mountains are gaining more global attention than ever.
 They are now rightfully recognised as a hugely important region for conservation and in 2009 became the focal point for the formation of the UNESCO Vhembe Biosphere Reserve; a vision which Lajuma Research Centre played an important role in forming.
 The Biosphere reserve was established to recognise the need for a sustainable relationship between man and the natural world through research, conservation and development.
 These 3 aspects aim to improve the lives for all stake holders in the area, including poor crop famers, conservationists and animals alike.

 A great example of this is the influx of ex-poachers now using their invaluable knowledge of animal behavior to protect animals in reserves across the region.
 They now work as park rangers, contributing to the growing ecotourism industry in the area and safeguarding the animals they once hunted.
-Private reserves such as Leshiba protect some of the most threatened animals on earth, most notably, the White Rhino.
+Private reserves such as Leshiba protect some of the most threatened animals on earth.
 Communication between research groups and local farmers has also increased.